 Let’s take a look at the most recent trends.

 Email Marketing Trend #1: Changes to Opt-ins, opt-outs, and data privacy

-Lately we’ve seen a huge push towards a more simplified opt-in and opt-out process.
+Lately, we’ve seen a huge push towards a more simplified opt-in and opt-out process.
 With the current data privacy laws, such as CAN-SPAM, marketers are required to make the “unsubscribe” button a lot more noticeable than before.
-The whole point of this is to not only be in compliance, but to make the user experience a more enjoyable one.
+The whole point of this is to not only be in compliance but also to make the user experience a more enjoyable one.

 It’s Best to Simplify the process

 Many companies are simplifying and cleaning up the opt-in process.
 For years, getting email list opt-ins has been done in popups and aggressive calls to action.
 While those may work well, they can also annoy the user.
 Keeping the opt-in process simple and timed well will make the consumer’s interaction with your brand positive.

 In connection with email and data privacy, an opt-in is direct permission from a consumer to market to them.
 Looking ahead towards a cookieless world, email will become one of the most effective ways to communicate with consumers.
 Therefore, take this time to build your email list and fill out your CRM.

 Email personalization is divided into a few categories, general personalization, list segmentation, and accurate retargeting.

 Personalizing Your Emails

 The key to general personalization is leveraging First-Party-Data effectively.
 Whatever information you have connected to a customer should be used if possible!